imagekitio/docs-keep-a-changelog/collaboration-and-sharing/README.md

 ### Understanding how deleting user groups affects access

-When a user group is deleted, users lose access to any files, folders, or media collections that they had access to through the group.
+When a user group is deleted, users lose access to any files, folders, or media collections that they had access to through the group unless it was shared with them directly.

 ## Recommended workflow